 You are mentally prepared for that crucial presentation.
 You have your text ready.
 It is well-researched, thorough, structured and organized, interspersed with anecdotes and interesting titbits, and yet, it is just that – a lot of text.
 Since not many of us are masters at oratory, it can be very tough to keep an audience engaged with merely a lot of verbal input.
-Unless you are a theater artist, speech, by itself, tends to get boring after a point.
+Unless you are a theatre artist, speech, by itself, tends to get boring after a point.
 It would be a good idea then to also visually engage your audience to sustain their interest and keep them focused.
 How do you do that?

 It is a proven fact that the more of the five senses we use, the better our understanding, processing and retention of a topic.
 So, you are quite justified in fretting over how to have the audience hanging on to your words while you talk and talk.

 Choosing the best-fit PowerPoint template is actually quite fun as you browse the numerous websites that offer themed and abstract templates.
 Whether you are looking for educational, corporate or business presentations; backgrounds and themes for medical, engineering or technology related topics, sports, events or celebrations, you will invariably find something to suit your requirement.
 You could also do keyword searches to help you narrow down your choices.

 How do you go about choosing the right template from the hundreds that are available?
 Well, first of all, take a moment to appreciate the fact that someone has done the hard work for you so you can use the ready made professional templates to prepare a great presentation.

 Now, ask yourself the following questions in order to narrow down your choices: